Scare tactics: one person's

 "Whatever

-you do, DON'T burn the hydrocarbons!", (sort of the forbidden
+do, DON'T burn the freakin' hydrocarbons!", (sort of the

-fruit) for whatever replaces us in a billion
+fruit) for whatever replaces us in a billion, or so,

 years. :-)